SchokiCoder/book_modern_c/src/19_debugging.md

 `{size = 11, len = 3, str = 0x5555555592c0 ""}`

 Huh... look closely at the "string_copy" call.
 The first parameter is a pointer to string and we certainly give that to the function.
-We take the "str" pointer go to certain position within it and return a pointer from that position.
+We take the "str" pointer, go to a certain position within it and return a pointer from that position.
 This position is supposed to be the end of the string, so that the appendage gets copied after the string.